 On Thursday, April 25, 2019, the City of Evansville held a public meeting to encourage public comment regarding the 2019 Annual Action Plan at the Civic Center in Room 307 at 5:00 pm.
+More information will follow after the completion of this meeting.

 To increase citizen participation, the City of Evansville continues to host Traveling City Halls, or "Community Conversations" which normally occur on the last Wednesday of each month.
-City department heads and the Mayor of Evansville meet at various locations in Evansville.
+City department heads and the Mayor of Evansville meet in various locations in Evansville.
 Many topics are discussed, from job creation and job openings, to budget recommendations and drug prevention presentations by the Evansville Police Department.
 After presentations, the public can speak one-on-one with guest presenters and city representatives.